benjamincrozat/content/posts/pest-3.md

 Canonical:
 Audio:
 Published at: 2024-08-27
-Modified at:
+Modified at: 2024-08-28
 Categories: php
 ---

-## Introduction
+## Introduction to Pest 3

-[Pest](https://pestphp.com), my favorite PHP testing framework, has just dropped its version 3, and I couldn't wait to dive in and share my thoughts with you.
+[Pest](https://pestphp.com), my favorite PHP testing framework, has just dropped its version 3.
+It was presented during Laracon US 2024 by Nuno Maduro and I couldn't wait to dive in and share my thoughts with you.

-## The easiest upgrade ever?
+## Is Pest 3 the easiest upgrade ever?

 Before we get into the juicy new features, let's talk about upgrading.
 Spoiler alert: it's ridiculously simple.
 All you need to do is bump up your dependency to `^3.x-dev` and change `minimum-stability` to `dev` in your `composer.json` file.
 That's it!
 No breaking changes to worry about, no tedious refactoring – just a smooth sail to the latest and greatest version of Pest.